gardener/gardener/docs/usage/apiserver-sni-injection.md

 title: APIServer SNI Injection
 ---

-# APIServerSNI environment variable injection
+# APIServerSNI Environment Variable Injection

-If the Gardener administrator has enabled `APIServerSNI` feature gate for a particular Seed cluster, then in each Shoot cluster's `kube-system` namespace a `DaemonSet` called `apiserver-proxy` is deployed.
+If the Gardener administrator has enabled the `APIServerSNI` feature gate for a particular Seed cluster, then in each Shoot cluster's `kube-system` namespace a `DaemonSet` called `apiserver-proxy` is deployed.
 It routes traffic to the upstream Shoot Kube APIServer.
 See the [APIServer SNI GEP](../proposals/08-shoot-apiserver-via-sni.md) for more details.

 To skip this extra network hop, a [mutating webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) called `apiserver-proxy.networking.gardener.cloud` is deployed next to the API server in the Seed.
-It adds `KUBERNETES_SERVICE_HOST` environment variable to each container and init container that do not specify it.
+It adds a `KUBERNETES_SERVICE_HOST` environment variable to each container and init container that do not specify it.
 See the webhook [repository](https://github.com/gardener/apiserver-proxy/) for more information.

-## Opt-out of pod injection
+## Opt-Out of Pod Injection

 In some cases it's desirable to opt-out of Pod injection:

 - DNS is disabled on that individual Pod, but it still needs to talk to the kube-apiserver.
 - Want to test the `kube-proxy` and `kubelet` in-cluster discovery.

-### Opt-out of pod injection for specific pods
+### Opt-Out of Pod Injection for Specific Pods

-To opt out of the injection, the Pod should be labeled with `apiserver-proxy.networking.gardener.cloud/inject: disable` e.g.:
+To opt out of the injection, the Pod should be labeled with `apiserver-proxy.networking.gardener.cloud/inject: disable`, e.g.:

 ```yaml
 apiVersion: apps/v1